 - What makes your symptoms worse?

-It is natural to worry about an arrhythmia, but it can lead to stress and depression.
-This can make your arrhythmia worse.
-It is a good idea to make time for fun and relaxation on a regular basis.
-This may be hard to do at first, but as you begin to feel better, it will become easier.
+Worrying about an arrhythmia can lead to stress and depression and make your arrhythmia worse.
+It’s good to make time for fun and relaxation on a regular basis.
+This may be hard at first, but as you begin to feel better it will become easier.

-- how and when to use vagal maneuvers (actions that can help slow an episode of fast heart rate)
+- how and when to use vagal maneuvers, which are actions that can help slow an episode of rapid heart rate

 - when to seek emergency care